ethereum/EIPs/EIPS/soulbound-tokens.md

 ```

-In this example, the Mock1155Soulbound contract is an ERC 1155 based Soulbound token.
+In this example, the Mock1155Soulbound contract is an ERC-1155 based Soulbound token.
 It offers more flexibility by allowing the minting of tokens with an optional soulbound flag.
 It also ensures that only soulbound tokens can be transferred or burned.

 ## Security Considerations
 Explicit control over token transferability is a security feature, enhancing the trustworthiness of blockchain applications.